Topologically associating domain: Role in disease

 Disruption of TAD boundaries can affect the expression of nearby genes, and this can cause disease.

 For example, genomic structural variants that disrupt TAD boundaries have been reported to cause developmental disorders such as human limb malformations.
 Additionally, several studies have provided evidence that the disruption or rearrangement of TAD boundaries can provide growth advantages to certain cancers, such as T-cell acute lymphoblastic leukemia (T-ALL), gliomas, and lung cancer.

 Lamina-associated domains

 Lamina-associated domains (LADs) are parts of the chromatin that heavily interact with the lamina, a network-like structure at the inner membrane of the nucleus.
-LADs consist mostly of transcriptionally silent chromatin, being enriched with trimethylated Lys27 on histone H3, (ie H3K27me3); which is a common posttranslational histone modification of heterochromatin.
+LADs consist mostly of transcriptionally silent chromatin, being enriched with trimethylated Lys27 on histone H3, (i.e. H3K27me3); which is a common posttranslational histone modification of heterochromatin.
 LADs have CTCF-binding sites at their periphery.